 Using real-time bus location data and simple linear regression models to predict delays, though, authorities can predict when a bus driver should leave a bus stop to allow a full ten minutes between buses and prevent bus bunching.
 By evenly spacing themselves out in this way, buses may become less crowded overall and decrease passenger wait-times.

 These are just five of many transportation domains that are being revolutionized by machine learning techniques.
 It remains to be seen how long it will take for data-driven optimization strategies to be implemented by government authorities, or whether self-driving cars will instantly become a mass phenomenon.
-However, in the long run, machine learning techniques show great promise for making our commutes safer, faster, and cheaper.
+However, in the long run, machine learning techniques show great promise for making our commute safer, faster, and cheaper.